 I tried these cookies in New York city many years ago and understood why they have such staunch followers.
 They are simple, yet have a depth of flavor, a clear case of common ingredients bearing great results.

-Or as a snack during the day, the hand in the cookie jar when you casually go into the kitchen.
+They make wonderful treats for school lunch boxes.
+Or to snack on during the day as the hand often finds itself in the cookie jar when you casually go into the kitchen.

 - Freshness: you can enjoy them as soon as the frosting dries.
 So the cookies will be at their freshest flavor and texture.